Quality Living Options

 - Host Homes

-QLO operates a total of twelve group homes in Jefferson County.
+QLO operates a total of seven group homes in Jefferson County.
 Homes are located in Arvada, Lakewood, Westminster, and Wheat Ridge.
 Each home is staffed twenty-four hours per day.
 Additionally, staffing is provided based on the needs of the individuals that live in each home.
 Overnight staffing may be provided by either awake staff or asleep staff depending on the needs of the individuals.
 Each program is overseen by a Lead Counselor who is responsible for the day to day operation of the home.
 Each Lead Counselor is supervised by a Program Manager who holds a degree in a related field as well as extensive experience providing supports to individuals with developmental disabilities.
 All group home programs are licensed by the Colorado Department of Health and Environment.

-QLO operates a total of six apartments for individuals who have mastered basic life skills and require only minimal support living on their own within the community.
+QLO operates a total of three apartments for individuals who have mastered basic life skills and require only minimal support living on their own within the community.
 Apartment settings are primarily located in Jefferson County.
 In addition, we operate one apartment setting in Summit County.

 QLO contracts with a number of Host Home Providers throughout Jefferson, Denver, Adams and Douglas counties.
 Host Home settings work best for individuals who wish to live in a family-like or smaller setting.
 Host Home Providers are independent contractors; however, contract requirements stipulate they conform to regulatory guidelines identified by the Division for Developmental Disabilities and quality standards established by QLO.
 Compliance is ensured via monitoring visits by QLO management, nursing and administrative staff.